-7.14.
-Training the employees of the Exchange to detect, assess and mitigate operational risks.

-• All new hires to the Exchange receive mandatory training in identifying, assessing and mitigating operational risks before they get to work;

-- The Director of DoORIS&BC delivers in-depth training to Exchanges employees on operational risk management, tailored to specific focus groups (based on the functions of the unit); - It is compulsory for individual employees of the Exchange to take e-learning courses, that are made available on the corporate portal; - DoORIS&BC monitors training statistics at least once a month.
+- 7.16.
+Training the employees of the Exchange to manage operational risks. - All new hires to the Exchange receive mandatory training in identifying, assessing and mitigating operational risks before they get to work; - The Head of DoORIS&BC delivers in-depth training to Exchanges employees on operational risk management, tailored to specific focus groups (based on the functions of the unit); - It is compulsory for individual employees of the Exchange to take e-learning courses, that are made available on the corporate portal; - DoORIS&BC monitors training statistics at least once a month. - 7.17.
+Conducting an assessment of the activities undertaken to identify operational risk, which involves: - identifying and assessing operational risks by Exchange's business units within the Exchange's business units and overall Exchange's operations, which involves determining the probability and adverse effects of operational risk occurrences, as well as generating a report after the assessment is conducted at least once every year;